davips/ldict/README.md

 # so the alias ø represents the 'empty data object' and the 'reflexive function' at the same time.
 # In other words: 'inserting nothing' has the same effect as 'doing nothing'.
 # The operator '*' is an alias for '>>', used just to make the context clearer.
-fun = ø * g * h  # ø enable the cartesian product of the subsequent sets of functions within the expression. print(fun)
+fun = Ø * g * h  # ø enable the cartesian product of the subsequent sets of functions within the expression. print(fun)
 """
 g × h